Yuriy-Ihor/purchase_manager/readme.txt

 https://codepen.io/anon/pen/joPGZQ?fbclid=IwAR0kUHu5V-i1ammmdA2oPPu4z5d5F5xgLVPytoHIzh4VmhfokhmFShBgqw0

 Site instructions:
 Add purchase - add new purchase.
-Use the follow example: "year-mon-day type currency price";
+Use the follow example: "year-mon-day type currency price".
+Write currency in upper case!;
-Report - report for any year in any currency you want.
-For instance, in write "2019 UAH" (important: write currency in UPPER CASE!);
+Report - report for any year in any currency you want (important: write currency in UPPER CASE!);
 Remove purchase - write date of purchase, which you want to delete.
 For example, write "2019-04-05"

 Have fun! :)